mihiran-paranamanage/inventory-management-with-angular-spring-boot/README.md

 1. Install Docker Desktop (Refer https://docs.docker.com/docker-for-windows/install/ or https://docs.docker.com/docker-for-mac/install/).
 2. Follow the above Ubuntu installation process.
 With docker, you won't have to do any other OS specific installation steps.
 Use the docker terminal to run the above commands.

-* Use docker terminal with docker desktop in order to run the above "build.sh" and "install.sh" scripts.

 ### Enable Dev Mode

 * Dev Mode is defined in several places in the code with "Dev Mode Start" and "Dev Mode End" tags.